 11. A simple restart is what your Android phone needs sometimes

 This thing applies to our computers; restarting the machines can help them make their way through hard times.
 Similarly, it can also be the case of Android devices.
-When you reboot your device, it deletes temporary files to speed up Android by cleaning up phone memory.
+When you reboot your device, it deletes temporary files to speed up Android and also cleans up the phone memory.

 12. Keep your stuff in the cloud, free your internal memory